dell/terraform-provider-redfish/about/CONTRIBUTING.md

 You can contribute to this project in several ways.
 Here are some examples:

-* Contribute to the Terraform provider for Dell RedFish documentation and codebase.
+* Contribute to the Terraform provider for RedFish documentation and codebase.
 * Report and triage bugs.
 * Feature requests.
 * Write technical documentation and blog posts, for users and contributors.